Phanisharan/WebScrapping/README.md

    df.to_csv('Bikes.csv')
    ```

-Make sure to replace the URL in the `rq.get()` function with the appropriate one for the specific bike brand you want to scrape.
+Make sure to replace the URL in the `rq.get()` function with the appropriate one for the specific Website you want to scrape.

 Feel free to explore the extracted data and analyze it further using the structured DataFrame.

+Here are the Few sites you can use : Flipkart, Bikewale, ibmd, ebay, walmart etc.